outscale/terraform-provider-outscale/website/docs/r/vm.html.markdown

 * `security_group_names` - (Optional) One or more names of security groups for the VMs.
 * `subnet_id` - (Optional) The ID of the Subnet in which you want to create the VM.
 * `user_data` - (Optional) Data or script used to add a specific configuration to the VM.
 It must be base64-encoded, either directly or using the [base64encode](https://www.terraform.io/docs/configuration/functions/base64encode.html) Terraform function.
 For multiline strings, use a [heredoc syntax](https://www.terraform.io/docs/configuration/expressions.html#string-literals).
 Updating this parameter will trigger a stop/start of the VM.
+* `tags` - A tag to add to this resource.
+You can specify this argument several times.
+  * `key` - The key of the tag, with a minimum of 1 character.
+  * `value` - The value of the tag, between 0 and 255 characters.
+* `user_data` - (Optional) Data or script used to add a specific configuration to the VM.
+It must be base64-encoded.
 * `vm_initiated_shutdown_behavior` - (Optional) The VM behavior when you stop it.
 By default or if set to `stop`, the VM stops.
 If set to `restart`, the VM stops then automatically restarts.
 If set to `terminate`, the VM stops and is terminated.
 * `vm_type` - (Optional) The type of VM (`t2.small` by default).
 Updating this parameter will trigger a stop/start of the VM.<br />
 For more information, see [Instance Types](https://wiki.outscale.net/display/EN/Instance+Types).
-* `tags` - One or more tags to add to this resource.
-      * `key` - The key of the tag, with a minimum of 1 character.
-      * `value` - The value of the tag, between 0 and 255 characters.

 ## Attribute Reference

 The following attributes are exported: